Good ACT Scores

 In addition to the Ivy League ACT scores listed above, you may be wondering about ACT scores needed for other top universities in the U.S. Read on for information about ACT scores needed for these top universities.

-Students who gain acceptance into Duke University have an ACT score between 34-35.
+The middle 50% of students who gain acceptance into Duke University have an ACT score between 34–35.
 Duke is located in Durham, NC and gives its students flexibility to design their own degree program and encourages undergraduate students to pursue their own research interests.
-Its acceptance rate for the class of 2027 was 6.3%.
+The school’s acceptance rate for the class of 2028 was 5.4%.

-Students who gain acceptance into Johns Hopkins University have an average ACT score between 34-35.
-Located in downtown Baltimore, Johns Hopkins is a private research-based university with under 6,000 undergraduate students and a 7% acceptance rate.
-In the class of 2027, 99% of admitted students were in the top 10% of their class, and the middle 50% of accepted students scored between 34 and 35 on the ACT.
+The middle 50% of students who gain acceptance into Johns Hopkins University have an ACT score between 34–36.
+Located in downtown Baltimore, Johns Hopkins is a private research-based university with under 6,000 undergraduate students and a 6% acceptance rate.

-Students who gain acceptance into Stanford University have an ACT score between 33-35.
+The middle 50% of students who gain acceptance into Stanford University have an ACT score between 34–35.
 Located in California’s Silicon Valley, it’s no wonder that Stanford is one of the country’s leading research universities.
-Stanford has just over 7,800 undergraduate students and a 3.91% acceptance rate for the Class of 2027.
+Stanford has approximately 7,600 undergraduate students and a 3.6% acceptance rate for the Class of 2028.

 ACT Scores for Top Liberal Arts Colleges in the U.S.